In 2006, Anucheth and I had the privilege of hosting a quiz to select the best team in college. It’s called ‘Funda-mental.’

 Very few cracked, but all appreciated this question.

-That day (12th Sep, 2006), Anu started downloading this show from Bit Lord.
-Its 7 and half GB.
-He tried for a year until his comp gave up last month when he had to change his entire system.
+That day (12th Sep 2006), Anucheth started downloading this show.
+It was seven and a half GB.
+He tried for a year until his computer gave up last month when he had to change his entire system.

-Just to end, check out the video and of course the theme for this, which still continues to be my track when I want to get ready for bigger and greater challenges ahead.
+To end, check out the video and of course, the theme for this, which continues to be my track when I want to get ready for more significant and greater challenges ahead.

 The theme is by Tangerine Dream.